 LETTER FROM HON.
 CLEMENT J. ZABLOCKI, CHAIRMAN OF THE COMMIT-TEE ON FOREIGN AFFAIRS, HON.
 WILLIAM S. BROOMFIELD, HON.
 DANTE B. FASCELL, AND HON.
-JOHN H. BUCHANAN, MEMBERS OF THE COMMITTE ON FOREIGN AFFAIRS, TO HON.
+JOHN H. BUCHANAN, MEMBERS OF THE COMMITEE ON FOREIGN AFFAIRS, TO HON.
 EDWARD P. BOLAND, CHAIR-MAN OF THE PERMANENT SELECT COMMITTEE ON INTELLIGENCE.
-Upg-ING THE SELECT COMMITTEE TO REVIEW CERTAIN ALLEGATIONS CON-CERNING JONESTOWN
+UPG-ING THE SELECT COMMITTEE TO REVIEW CERTAIN ALLEGATIONS CON-CERNING JONESTOWN

-COMMITTEE ON FOREIGN AFFAIRS, Washington, D.C., April 3, 1980.
+COMMITTEE ON FOBEIGN AFFAIRS, HOUSE OF REPRESENTATIVES, Washington, D.O., April 3, 1980.

-HOD.
-EDWARD P. BOLAND, Chairman, Permanent Select Committee on Intelligence, Room H405, The Capitol, Washington, D.C.
+Hon.
+Edward P. BOLAND, Chairman, Permanent Select Committee on Intelligence, Room H405, The Capitol, Washington, D.C.

-DEAR MR. CHAIRMAN: Following the tragic assassination of our fellow colleague, Representative Leo J. Ryan, Chairman Clement J. Zablocki appointed a Staff Investigative Group to conduct a comprehensive inquiry into the international relations aspects of the activities of the People's Temple, the tragic events that led to the murder of Representative Leo J. Ryan and other members of his party, and the mass suicide/murder of the followers of People's Temple that occurred in Jonestown, Guyana on November 18, 1978.
+DEAR ME.
+CHAIBMAN: Following the tragic assassination of our fellow colleague, Representative Leo J. Ryan, Chairman Clement J. Zablocki appointed a Staff Investigative Group to conduct a comprehensive inquiry into the international relations aspects of the activities of the People's Temple, the tragic events that led to the murder of Representative Leo J. Ryan and other members of his party, and the mass suicide/murder of the followers of People's Temple that occurred in Jonestown, Guyana on November 18, 1978.

+occurred in Jonestown, Guyana on November 18, 1978.
 After a six-month investigation, the Staff Investigative Group (SIG) presented its findings and recommendations in a report to the Committee on Foreign Affairs on May 15, 1979, a copy of which is enclosed for your perusal.

-As a part of this Committee's commitment to oversee implementation of those SIG recommendations which are under its legislative jurisdiction, Representa-tive Dante B. Fascell, Chairman of the Subcommittee on International Operations, conducted public hearings on February 20 and March 4 to determine what additional action may be required.
+As a part of this Committee's commitment to oversee implementation of those SIG recommendations which are under its legislative jurisdiction, Representative Dante B. Fascell, Chairman of the Subcommittee on International Operations, conducted public hearings on February 20 and March 4 to determine what additional action may be required.
 Based on these hearings and subsequent review by the SIG, it is our conclusion that-with one exception-these hearings did not produce any substantive information which has not already been considered in this Committee's investigation.

 That one exception relates to various allegations regarding a possible CIA involvement, which fall within the purview of the House Permanent Select Committee on Intelligence.
-Accordingly, we respectfully urge your Committee to review these allegations and to report your findings to the Committee on Foreign
+Accordingly, we respectfully urge your Committee to review these allegations and to report your findings to the Committee on Foreign Affairs.

-Affairs.

-With best wishes, we are Sincerely yours, Minority Staff Committent.
+With best wishes, we are Sincerely yours.